react-navigation/react-navigation.github.io/docs/material-top-tab-navigator.md

 Boolean indicating whether to remove invisible views (such as unfocused screens) from the native view hierarchy to improve memory usage.
 Defaults to `false`.

-**Note**: Don't enable this on iOS where this is buggy and views don't re-appear.
+> Note: Don't enable this on iOS where this is buggy and views don't re-appear.

 #### `keyboardDismissMode`